 - Access to Joomla's filesystem and database

-- Basic understanding of Joomla and its extensions system
+- A basic understanding of Joomla's extensions system

 Plugin structure